fatahdigital/better-learn/content/shortcodes/attachments.fr.md

 ---
-title: Attachments (Pièces jointes) description : "The Attachments shortcode displays a list of files attached to a page."
+title: Attachments (Pièces jointes)

+description: "The Attachments shortcode displays a list of files attached to a page." summary : "The Attachments shortcode displays a list of files attached to a page."
+images:
+  - "/images/"
 ---

 Le shortcode *Attachments* affiche une liste de pièces jointes d'une page.